Jessica Mary Albery: Personal life

-Although eventually funds did not actually permit any works to go ahead, Albery at one stage drew up (entirely free of charge) extremely sensitive and innovative and typically public-spirited architectural designs to create a Community Space within or near the Bell Tower of her local church, The Church of St Peter & St Paul's, Farningham, Kent (which was and still is a Grade 1 Listed Building) (constructed between the years 1225 and 1245).

-Albery did a relatively large amount of unpaid voluntary work in designing and supervising works to almshouses in Kent and the surrounding area.

-Albery also designed, and personally supervised works to, a number of private houses in Farningham and elsewhere.

-Always interested and well-read in literary matters, and with an extensive private library of her own, Albery was a long-standing and enthusiastic supporter of the local Sevenoaks Poetry Society.
-This particular Society held regular monthly poetry recitals in the private houses of its members.
-They were often to be found at Cobnuts.
+Always interested in literary matters, and with an library of her own, Albery was a supporter of the local Sevenoaks Poetry Society.
+This particular Society held regular monthly poetry recitals in the private houses of its members, often held at Cobnuts.

-Albery took a keen and well-informed interest in the theatre in general, and in her two local amateur dramatic societies in particular.
+Albery took an interest in the theatre in general, and in her two local amateur dramatic societies in particular.

-Albery gave regular and very large amounts to charity.
+One of Albery's favourite sayings was "moderation in all things".
+She faithfully observed this rule herself, with exceptions of the time and effort which she regularly devoted to gardening (with the result that in later life she was often physically exhausted), and to the large amounts of money which she annually gave to her carefully-chosen charities.
 At the end of each calendar year, it was her practice to add up her earned and private income, to deduct her annual and relatively modest outgoings and expenses, and then to give the entire surplus to charity.
 This fact became known only after her death.

-One of Albery's favourite sayings was "moderation in all things".
-By and large she faithfully observed this prudential maxim herself, with the two possible but completely innocuous exceptions of the substantial time and effort which she regularly devoted to gardening (with the result that in later life she was often physically exhausted), and to the very large amounts of money which she annually gave to her carefully-chosen charities.

 Albery died of cancer on 16 January 1990 at the age of 81 at her new home in Farningham (the Garden House).
 Immediately following her death, the Royal Institute of British Architects (the RIBA) requested Albery's family to let the RIBA have all of Albery's surviving architectural drawings, in order for them to be archived by the RIBA itself.
 Albery's family duly complied with this request.